cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-current.md

 5. Download all data from the logger and save the file in the .csv file format for analysis.

 <iframe class ="video" src="https://www.youtube.com/embed/47hqmeOh5X4?si=VMH71cMG6C5e9jmc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Figure 4.
-How to extract data from the logger using HOBOware.
-(Click to Start Video)</figcaption>
+How to extract data from the logger using HOBOware.</figcaption>

 ## Troubleshooting Our Measurement Equipment